Find Affordable College Courses

 Women make up 54% of the social sciences majors at the school.

-Out of the 9 schools in Rhode Island that were part of this year’s ranking, University of Rhode Island landed the # 2 spot on the list.
-Located in the suburb of Kingston, URI is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Rhode Island is a great place for social sciences students working on their bachelor’s degree.
+Located in the suburb of Kingston, URI is a public school with a fairly large student population.

 Women make up 50% of the social sciences majors at the school.

-Full Social Sciences at University of Rhode Island Report
+Read full report on Social Sciences at University of Rhode Island

 #3